OCA/maintainer-tools/CONTRIBUTING.md

     * Use underscore uppercase notation for global variables or constants
 * [SQL](#sql)
     * Add section for No SQL Injection
+    * Add section for don't bypass the ORM
 * [Field](#field)
     * A hint for function defaults
     * Use default label string if is posible.